My Bloomington California Home – A Temporary Dwelling Instead of an Apartment

-At the time I had a fairly good job as a programmer/analyst but having a family usually kept me short of funds.
-But by now real estate investing was in my blood.
+At the time I had a fairly good job as a programmer/analyst.
+But having a family usually kept me short of funds.
+However, by now real estate investing was in my blood.
 I had taken two years of real estate back in college when I attended Pasadena City College in Pasadena California.

 So I put on my thinking cap and decided I would find a deal on another home no matter what.
 However, I had a good reason to find a deal on another house.
 And that I did – sort of.
-It wasn’t such a good deal, but I was pressed for time because my current home was in escrow and soon we had to rent an apartment if I couldn’t get another home to live in.
+It wasn’t such a good deal.
+But I was pressed for time because my current home was in escrow.
+Soon we had to rent an apartment if I couldn’t get another home to live in.

 Look Thoroughly and You Will Find – A House

-I did a lot of looking and searching in neighborhood throw-away papers and finally found a home with a relatively low downpayment where I could assume the loan.
-I don’t remember the exact price I paid for a nearly new house I purchased in Bloomington California, but it was in the high 70 thousand dollar range.
+I did a lot of looking and searching in neighborhood throw-away papers.
+Finally I found a home with a relatively low down payment where I could assume the FHA loan.
+I don’t remember the exact price I paid for a nearly new house I purchased in Bloomington California.
+But it was in the high 70 thousand dollar range.

-The house was a small 3-bedroom 1 bath home, but had a nice size back yard and was on a nice block in a so-so area.
-When I purchased the home it was sort of a flash buy, or in other words I needed a house quickly to live in.
+The house was a small 3-bedroom 1 bath home.
+It did, however, have a nice size back yard.
+The home was on a nice block in a so-so area.
+When I purchased the home it was sort of a flash buy.
+In other words I needed a house quickly to live in.
 I bought that house instead of moving to an apartment while a new house I was purchasing was being built.

-I didn’t want to waste money renting an apartment for six months or so, so the Bloomington California house was to be a temporary home for the family for a few months.
-I didn’t like the Bloomington area either, but at least the street and surrounding streets where we lived were nice.
+I didn’t want to waste money renting an apartment for six months or so.
+Because of that the Bloomington California home was to be a temporary home for the family for a few months.
+I didn’t like the Bloomington area either.
+But at least the street and surrounding streets where we lived were nice.

 None of that bothered me too much because we had already found a new home that was going to be built in a few months.
-It was in a new area of Lake Elsinore where they had cleared about a 55 acre area near the foothills of Cleveland National Forest.
+It was in a new area of Lake Elsinore.
+They had cleared about a 55 acre area near the foothills of Cleveland National Forest.
 A small private builder was to build about 50 houses on that plot.
-Each house had about an acre, some more.
+Each house had about an acre of property, some more.

-Aside from being in a small city, it was a few miles away from the Freeway, which meant little noise from traffic and it had the largest lot I could find (that was essentially level), 1.20 acres, was in a very quiet area and the houses to be built were not jammed together like most new houses in Southern California.
-And to make it really similar to a country home there were no street lights and only one street in and out.
+Aside from being in a small city, it was a few miles away from the Freeway.
+That meant little noise from traffic.
+It had the largest lot I could find (that was essentially level), 1.20 acres.
+It was in a very quiet area.
+The houses to be built were not jammed together like most new houses in Southern California.
+And to make it really similar to a country home, there were no street lights and only one street in and out.

 All I had to do was be able to sell the Bloomington house by the time our new home was finished.
-Sounds easy, but if you are forced to sell a property by a certain date then things become way more difficult, especially if real estate is in a downturn, which it was at that time.
+Sounds easy.
+However, if you are forced to sell a property by a certain date then things become way more difficult.
+That’s especially true if real estate is in a downturn, which it was at that time.

-Although I got an OK deal on the Bloomington house cost, the payments were way too high and causing a big strain on my finances.
-That was because the interest rates at that time were very high, resulting in an extremely high house payment for such a cheap house.
+Although I got an OK deal on the Bloomington house cost, the payments were way too high.
+It was causing a huge strain on my finances.
+That was because the interest rates at that time were very high.
+It resulted in an extremely high house payment for such a cheap house.

 Since the house was very new it had the prevailing very high interest rates.
-Under normal circumstances I never would have purchased a home with an assumable loan with such high interest rates, but this was different.
-It was a move that needed almost perfect timing with the intention of only keeping the house just a few months.
+Under normal circumstances I never would have purchased a home with an assumable loan with such high interest rates.
+But this was different.
+It was a move that needed almost perfect timing.
+I had the intention of only keeping the house just a few months.

 Our new home was finished about three or four months after we moved to the Bloomington house.
-We had to wait until our daughter finished her semester in high school before we could move to our new home.
+We had to wait until our daughter finished her semester in high school.
+Then we could move to our new home.
 As a result it sat empty about three months.